As the FA Cup final draws closer, the United writers share their thoughts on the game, as well as previous Cup finals:

-Ahead of the FA Cup final, what is your opinion on United’s season, and how much of a difference will a win make?
+Ahead of the FA Cup final, what is your opinion on United’s season and how much difference will a win make?

 Where do you think the game will be won/lost?

 Midfield.
 United need to get the balance right in the centre to have any chance of winning.
 The games in which they struggled early on this season, they got it all wrong.
 Mourinho’s preference to play a 4-2-3-1 with Pogba sat next to Matic left them far too exposed.
 Teams just glided through the centre of the field and set themselves on our defence.